cvpr-17772/CroR-OSIR/README.md

 ![](Rejection%20Mechanism/Visualization%20On%20The%20Yama%20Dataset/yama_reject_ablation_withreject_withoutpost.png)

-As shown, the rejection module effectively removes incorrect matchings and redundant points, achieving better registration accuracy without post-processing.
+As shown above, the rejection module effectively removes incorrect matchings and redundant points, achieving better registration accuracy without post-processing.
 ### Visualization On The YellowR1 Dataset

+On the **YellowR1** dataset, we detected **1339** keypoints in the reference image and **1201** keypoints in the target image using the **SIFT** algorithm.
+Other settings were the same as those for the **Yama** dataset.
+First, we present the results without the rejection module and without post-processing.

 #### The visual results without the rejection module and without post-processing.

 ![](Rejection%20Mechanism/Visualization%20On%20The%20YellowR1%20Dataset/yellowa_reject_ablation_withoutreject_withoutpost.png)

+Then, we performed post-processing and present the visualized results below.

 #### The visual results without the rejection module and with post-processing.

 ![](Rejection%20Mechanism/Visualization%20On%20The%20YellowR1%20Dataset/yellowa_reject_ablation_withoutreject_withpost.png)

+Then, we present the results using only the rejection module (rejection threshold = **0.95**).
 #### The visual results with the rejection module and without post-processing.

 ![](Rejection%20Mechanism/Visualization%20On%20The%20YellowR1%20Dataset/yellowa_reject_ablation_withreject_withoutpost.png)